Don't look now but you're probably installing something else other than what you downloaded.

 Even then, it was going to take 24-48 hours for that to happen!
 Some I have even seen take fourteen (yes, 14!) business days to unsubscribe!
 What?!
 Two business weeks to unsubscribe?!
 Are you kidding me?!

-Doug Collins, in one of his great videos on UX dark patterns below, talks about some of the ways dark patterns work.
+Doug Collins, in one of his great videos on UX deceptive patterns below, talks about some of the ways deceptive patterns work.
 The examples I used use reading patterns.

 The “Google Chrome Download” uses trust and perceived value.
 Trust that you need to download Chrome.
 The perceived value that Chrome is the right browser for you to use.
 It’s almost as if Piriform is saying, “Piriform uses Google Chrome and since you use our software, you should use what we use!”